Alexismc96/streaming-04-multiple-consumers/README.md

 ## Before You Begin

 1. Fork this starter repo into your GitHub.
+Completed.
-1. Clone your repo down to your machine.
+2. Clone your repo down to your machine.
+Completed.
-1. View / Command Palette - then Python: Select Interpreter
+3. View / Command Palette - then Python: Select Interpreter Completed
-1. Select your conda environment.
+4. Select your conda environment.
+Completed

 ## Read

 1. Read the [RabbitMQ Tutorial - Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-python.html)
+Read
-1. Read the code and comments in this repo.
+2. Read the code and comments in this repo.
+Read

 ## RabbitMQ Admin